 Well, what about more basic stuff?
 Surely they’re getting that right?
 Nope.

 In the real world, such extreme diagnoses are far less common and, statistically, many people like you have had your symptoms before.
 Wouldn’t it be great to know how they dealt with it?
-K’s goal is to give you the most accurate information that’s relevant to your case based on the experiences of others.
-She’ll show you the range of what people like you had and how they treated it in a clinical setting.
+K Health’s goal is to give you the most accurate information that’s relevant to your case based on the experiences of others.
+We’ll show you the range of what people like you had and how they treated it in a clinical setting.
 As an informed patient, you can decide what to do next.

 Want to learn more about how she does it?
 Our Chief Product Officer explains how we built a better health app.